 - fever (temperature above 38°C)

-Depending on where the sample was taken, it might be difficult for you to see the sample site so you might need to ask a relative or friend to check for any signs of bleeding or redness.
+Depending on where the sample was taken, it might be difficult for you to see where the bone marrow needles went in.
+You could ask a relative or friend to check for bleeding or redness.

-Your medical team should give you further information on what to look for and when to seek advice, and who to call if you need help.
+Your medical team should give you further information on what to look for, when to seek advice, and who to call if you need help.